skatejs/skatejs/README.md

   // Called when the element is detached from the document.
   detached: function (elem) {},

-  // Gets called after the element is set up and all descendant components are
+  // Gets called after the host element (this component) is is ready to be
-  // initialised.
-This callback will be called on descendants before it is
+  // interacted with.
+Both `created` and `render` will be called prior to this
-  // called on the host element.
+  // being called.
+Descendants, however, may not be ready yet.
+If you need to
+  // interact with descendants, use the `skate.ready()` function.
   ready: function (elem) {},

   // Responsible for rendering stuff to the host element.
 This can do anything